 The recipe simply requires a marinade and a flash in the pan.
 The glaze is a flavorful mix of tequila, citrus juices, and a number of common herbs and spices.
 It's perfect when served with white rice and makes a great party dish that can be enjoyed at room temperature.

-- 1 tablespoon orange liqueur (triple sec or Cointreau)
+1 tablespoon orange liqueur, such as triple sec or Cointreau

-In a large zip-top plastic bag, combine all of the ingredients except the tablespoon of olive oil and shrimp.
-Seal and squish the contents to mix it thoroughly.
+In a large zip-top plastic bag, combine all of the ingredients except one tablespoon of the olive oil and the shrimp.
+Seal and mix thoroughly.